-360 Social Work Research Methods (3)

-Provides basic knowledge about research methods as it applies to social work practice.
-Students will complete a series of assignments intended to help prepare them to utilize research as professional social workers; apply ethical principles and engage in effective practice evaluation with client systems of all sizes.

-- 370 Interviewing in Social Work (3) Prerequisites: Social work majors only: SWK 200 Provides an introduction to the basic skills in working with people.
+- Social Work Research Methods (3) Prereq for Social Work Majors only: All core Social Work courses completed successfully and PSY 303.
+Can be completed concurrently with SWK 470-471 Provides basic knowledge about research methods as it applies to social work practice.
+Students will complete a series of assignments intended to help prepare them to utilize research as professional social workers; apply ethical principles and engage in effective practice evaluation with client systems of all sizes. - Interviewing in Social Work (3) Prerequisites: Social work majors only: SWK 200 Provides an introduction to the basic skills in working with people.
 Course content includes interviewing techniques and methods, facilitative skills with an emphasis on the acquisition of effective helping skills.
 The student will be instructed in skills which incorporate the client's worldview in the interview process. - 450-451 Social Work Field Seminar (1) Prerequisite: All core social work courses completed successfully.
 Social work majors only.
 Taken concurrently with SWK with SWK 470-471.
 A seminar to facilitate the integration of knowledge from previous courses with the practicum experience.
 Additionally, the course will address current social work issues such as ethical dilemmas, integrating personal faith with professional practice, current practice trends, and specialized case study reviews, and the use of appropriate research methods to evaluate practice in the practicum placement. - 470-471 Social Work Field Experience (6) Prerequisites: All core social work courses completed successfully.
 Social work majors only.
 Taken concurrently with SWK 450-451.
 Requires 400 hours during two semesters of unpaid field experience related to the student's academic and life goals.
 The field experience is designed to provide professionally supervised experience in the research and application of principles of behavior and modification in selected settings.
 Focus is on implementing knowledge from precious courses with practice skills, as well as learning the structure, function and policies of social work agencies.

-480 Social Work Field Experience (12).
+Social Work Field Experience (12).
 Prerequisites: All core social work courses completed successfully.
 Social work majors only.
 Taken concurrently with SWK 481